bytefish/bytefish.de/blog/layered_architecture_dotnet.md

 Do you want to build a Layered Architecture, Hexagonal Architcture, Event-driven Architecture, Service-oriented Architecture, Clean Architecture?
 Are you going to build a Monolith?
 Or do you go for Microservices?
 Are you going to use a Relational Database?
 Or better use a Document-Database?
 An Event-Bus to decouple all the things?
-What about Domain Driven Development?
+What about Domain Driven Design?
-What's this Eventual Consistency?
+What's this Eventual Consistency? ...

 There's a simple answer: